chen0040/spring-boot-slingshot/README.md

 This is just a template project that provides slingshot.
 Just use it as the starting point for your spring boot project development.

+Note that the application will generate two accounts in the database on startup if they don't exist:

+ADMIN:
+username: admin
+password: admin

+DEMO:
+username: demo
+password: demo